-No measurement to be included for this item.
-Removal of existing pavement markings will not be paid for separately, but will be included in the payment for other Work under this Section.
+Measurement and payment for removing pavement markings will be according to Section 656 when shown in the Proposal as a payment Item.
+Otherwise, removal will not be paid for separately, but will be included in the payment for other Work under this Section.